lucasfit01/dwa-orientation-curriculum/computer-setup/macos-computer-setup.md

 3. Enter "Settings" in the search field that appears after the caret symbol (>)
 4. Select the option "Preferences: Open Settings (UI)" from the list of suggestions.
 5. Enter "tab size" in the search field and set "2" in the "Editor: Tab Size" setting field.

+### Instructions to install the Live Server extension in VSCode

+1. Launch the VSCode application.
+2. Open the "Extensions" sidebar by pressing `Shift + Command + X`.
+3. Search for the "Live Server" extension, which should have over 48 million installations.
+4. Click on the "Install" button to install the extension.
+5. Ensure the "Go Live" button appears in the VSCode status bar.

 ### Instructions to install the Prettier extension in VSCode